tacotruffles/react-burger-builder/README.md

 ### Create a Database with the following Rules on Firebase
 - "ingredients" table is public
 - all other tables are only accesible via authenticated users
+- "orders" table needs an index so we can fetch by userId

 ```
 {